Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

 \end{ex}

 \hrulefill

-In the first equation, let us neglect the second and the third term with respect to the first one.
+In the first equation, let us neglect the second and third terms with respect to the first one.
 That is, the oscillations provide almost at any time (except at the extrema) a much larger derivative than that of the amplitude or $R$.
 Then, the first equation is readily solved as:

-where in the last step we have defined the \textbf{sound horizon}, i.e. the conformal distance travelled by a sound wave propagating in the baryon photon fluid.
-When evaluated at recombination, $r_s(\eta_*) = 150$ Mpc and this scale is fundamental for BAO, making them \textbf{standard rulers}. \hrulefill
+where in the last step we have defined the \textbf{sound horizon}, i.e., the conformal distance traveled by a sound wave propagating in the baryon photon fluid.
+When evaluated at recombination, $r_s(\eta_*) = 150$ Mpc, and this scale is fundamental for BAO, making them \textbf{standard rulers}. \hrulefill

 \begin{ex} Determine now $A(\eta)$.
 Show that the above equations, together with the found solution for $B(\eta, k)$, can be cast as:

 which gives:

 \end{ex}